iankoex/steampress-core/README.md

 SteamPress makes it easy to integrate Google Analytics into your blog.
 Just start the application with the `BLOG_GOOGLE_ANALYTICS_IDENTIFIER` environment variable set to you Google Analytics identifier.
 (You can get your identifier from the Google Analytics console, it will look something like UA-12345678-1)

-This will pass a `googleAnalyticsIdentifier` parameter through to all of the public pages in the `website` variable, which you can include and then use the [Example Site's javascript](https://github.com/brokenhandsio/SteamPressExample/blob/master/Public/static/js/analytics.js) to integrate with.
+This will pass a `googleAnalyticsIdentifier` parameter through to all of the public pages in the `site` variable, which you can include and then use the [Example Site's javascript](https://github.com/brokenhandsio/SteamPressExample/blob/master/Public/static/js/analytics.js) to integrate with.

 ## Atom/RSS Support